| Introduction | Description | Readings & Resources | Some Online Games | Assessment | Learning Circles

 We will be exploring the pedagogical potential of video games.
 Are there sound reasons for using video games to advance the learning of our students?
 Further, as educators, what can we learn about the design of learning experiences from an analysis of video games?
-Of course to do this, we need to learn to play a new video game.
+Of course, to explore and consider these ideas, we need to learn and play new video games.

-Video games have unique characteristics that distinguish this genre of educational technology from both simulations and drill and practice courseware.
+Video games have unique characteristics that distinguish this medium of educational technology from both simulations and drill and practice courseware.
 For this exploration, we will critique the limitations and assumptions of drill and practice courseware.
-We will also explore pedagogic strengths of simulations.
+We will also explore pedagogical strengths of simulations.
 When choosing a video game to learn and analyze, be sure NOT to pick drill and practice courseware.

 This unit invites you to research the availability, quality and purpose of video games in your content area and/or that are developmentally appropriate for your students.